ot4i/app-connect-templates/resources/markdown/Announce new Eventbrite attendees on Slack and send a voucher_instructions.md

-To refer to these instructions while editing the flow, open [the github page](https://github.com/ot4i/app-connect-templates/blob/main/resources/markdown/Announce%20new%20Eventbrite%20attendees%20on%20Slack%20and%20send%20a%20voucher_instructions.md) (opens in a new window).
+To refer to these instructions while editing the flow, open [the GitHub page](https://github.com/ot4i/app-connect-templates/blob/main/resources/markdown/Announce%20new%20Eventbrite%20attendees%20on%20Slack%20and%20send%20a%20voucher_instructions.md) (opens in a new window).

 ## Prerequisites